 Further, in the QTCM we replace the zonal velocity that advects the temperature gradient by the same zonal mean basic state velocity as in equations (6) and (7).
 This procedure removes the main source term for baroclinic instability, thus reducing weather variability.
-This does have some trade-offs.
-On the one hand, more moisture is available for precipitation in the subtropics, due to reduction in poleward fluxes, and interactions of the teleconnections with storm tracks are suppressed.
-On the other hand, advantages for purposes here are that statistically significant signals are easy to detect in decadal runs, comparison to the simple model is facilitated, the basic state on which wave propagation occurs is strongly constrained towards observations, and interpretation in terms of stationary wave propagation is more straightforward.
+There are some trade-offs here.
+On the one hand, due to reduction in poleward fluxes, more moisture is available for precipitation in the subtropics, and interactions of the teleconnections with storm tracks are suppressed.
+On the other hand, advantages for purposes here include (i) statistically significant signals are easy to detect in decadal runs, (ii) comparison to the simple model is facilitated, (iii) the basic state on which wave propagation occurs is strongly constrained towards observations, and (iv) interpretation in terms of stationary wave propagation is more straightforward.
+This should thus be viewed as an intermediate step between simple models and GCMS that would potentially include more complex effects such as interaction with baroclinic transients.

-Results for the flow will be primarily represented by the streamfunction, which is obtained in the QTCM by taking of (3), and is given directly by the simple model.

 QTCM Experiments and Results